yuqiliao/IDE-help-guide/08-definitions-by-study.Rmd

 -	SOURCE: Source information is listed for all PISA data and should be cited when data are used in a publication or presentation.

 #### Calculation of OECD averages
-The IDE generates the OECD average for the selected measures and variables if “International Average (OECD Countries)” is clicked under “Jurisdiction.”
+The IDE generates the OECD average for the selected dependent variables and variables if “International Average (OECD Countries)” is clicked under “Jurisdiction.”

 Jurisdictions listed in the IDE as OECD countries are those that are currently members of the OECD.
 In some cases, countries which are current members of the OECD were not members during a prior administration or release of PISA.
 For example, Latvia was an OECD country at the time of the 2015 PISA release, but not during earlier PISA cycles.
 The IDE recalculates OECD averages for previous PISA cycles based on the current count of 35 OECD countries as of the 2015 release.
 Please note that the recalculation of the OECD average based on the current count explains why OECD averages calculated by the IDE for earlier years (e.g., 2012 or 2009) do not match the OECD averages from OECD and NCES reports published in earlier years.